longhorn/longhorn-tests/docs/content/manual/pre-release/upgrade/auto-upgrade-engine.md

 7. Take backup for a volume when upgrade hasn't started.
 8. Create 10 volumes and set concurrent upgrade limit to 2.
 When the upgrade starts, delete all the volumes.
 [Volumes are deleted and Longhorn UI is not corrupted.
 9. Deploy a workload with rwx scale 10 with persistent volume claim template and verify the volume created can be used for all of 10 pods.
-10. While upgrade has started, detach the volume from node and verify the detached volume is upgraded.
+10. While upgrade is in progress, detach the volume from node and verify the detached volume is upgraded.

 ### Test degraded volume
 1. Verify that Longhorn doesn't upgrade engine image for degraded volume.